MattH96/Credit-Card-Fraud-Classification/README.md

 # Credit-Card-Fraud-Classification
 This notebook covers credit card fraud classification.

+NOTE: The dataset is too large to be uploaded here, but you can get it from https://www.kaggle.com/mlg-ulb/creditcardfraud

 It's split into 5 sections:
 1) Data preparation and interpretation
 2) Data preprocessing